Footprints (poem): Possible 20th century origins

+see His footprints all the way."
+The image seems to be of someone climbing a mountain or other rough terrain but seeing the footprints of another previous traveler (representing Christ) and using them as a guide.

 In 1918, the Mormon publication The Children's Friend re-published the Loughead piece (credited, but misspelled "Laughead"), ensuring a wider distribution in the western states.

 Chicago area poet Lucille Veneklasen frequently submitted poems to the Chicago Tribune in the 1940s and 1950s; one entitled "Footprints" was published in the Tribune in late 1958:

 I walked the road to sorrow—a road so dark with care, so lonely, I was certain that no one else was there.

 But suddenly around me were beams of light, stretched wide; and then I saw that someone was walking by my side.

 And when I turned to notice this road which I had trod, I saw two sets of footprints—My own... and those of God.

 Veneklasen's poem appeared occasionally in newspaper obituaries, commonly lacking attribution, and often with the name of the deceased substituted for "I".

 In 1963 and 1964, the Aiken Standard and Review in South Carolina ran a poem by frequent contributor M. L. Sullivan entitled "Footprints".
 This was a bit of romantic verse that moves from sadness at "lone footprints in the sand" to close with "our footprints in the sand".